-Heat the oil in a large frying pan and cook the onion until soft and browning.
-Add the chicken mixture and fry for 2 minutes (I used to leave out this step and it still works fine).
+- Heat the oil (or ghee if you prefer) in a large frying pan and cook the onion until soft and browning.
+Add the chicken mixture and fry on a high heat for 2 minutes (I used to leave out this step and it still works fine).
 Mix in the coriander and cream and tip into a shallow baking dish.

 Notes on Butter Chicken

 Butter chicken, or Murgh Makhni is a Mogul dish that has many versions.
 The butter in the title refers to ghee, a type of clarified butter.